 A financial asset (unless it is a trade receivable without a significant financing component) or financial liability is initially measured at fair value plus, for an item not at FVTPL, transaction costs that are directly attributable to its acquisition or issue.
 A trade receivable without a significant financing component is initially measured at the transaction price.

-- (e) Financial Instruments (Cont'd) - (ii) Classification and subsequent measurement
+(ii) Classification and subsequent measurement